 Figure 28 - Starting model for the tidal simulation with boundary conditions.
 Solid black line is Ghyben-Herzberg line based on head of the starting model.
 Salinity scale is set to the same bounds as the salinity distribution from ERT data.
 Vertical exaggeration is 5.3.

 The tide simulation model outputs for July 2011 and May 2012 are displayed in Figure 29 and Figure 30.
 The tidal results are plotted to show the approximate area covered by the ERT results.
 The edge of the ocean boundary is set at 40 m and the ERT profile is 54 m long, so the bounds were set horizontally at 40 to 100 m.
 The edge at 40 m is an approximation of the edge of the ERT profile since the actual mid-tide point in the field is hard to determine.
-Only the top 10 layers are since the ERT 2-m spacing used cannot accurately resolve below that depth.
+Only the top 10 layers are displayed since the ERT 2-m spacing used cannot accurately resolve below that depth.